matter-labs/zksync-web-era-docs/docs/dev/tutorials/api3-usd-paymaster-tutorial.md

 ### 3. Compile and deploy

-From the project root, run the following:
+From the project root, run the following: <DELETE>

 ```sh
 yarn hardhat compile